Yahoo to keep more of Alibaba, share half of IPO proceeds

 Yahoo's roughly 24 percent stake in the world's largest Internet retailer is viewed on Wall Street as its most prized asset.
 On Tuesday, it said Alibaba had agreed to reduce the number of shares Yahoo is required to sell in the IPO to 140 million shares from 208 million previously.

 That news helped offset the U.S. company's disappointing results on Tuesday.
-Yahoo also forecast third-quarter net revenue, excluding fees paid to partner websites, of $1.02 billion to $1.06 billion, less than the $1.1 billion Wall Street analysts had expected on average.
+Yahoo also forecast third-quarter net revenue, excluding fees paid to partner websites, of $1.02 billion (about 595 million pounds) to $1.06 billion, less than the $1.1 billion Wall Street analysts had expected on average.

 "What you see is the fundamentals at core Yahoo continue to deteriorate, but there's at least some good news on the Alibaba front," said Macquarie Research analyst Ben Schachter.